Azure/AppService/_posts/2022-08-18-Configure-Azure-Firewall-With-ASEv3.md

     - azure firewall
 ---

-Azure Firewall help you securize your egress traffic of you App Service Environment.
-This will provide only authorized flow going out of your ASE.
+When deploying App Service Environment, one requierement you will probably want its to monitor and limit your egress traffic from the ASE.

-This blog post walks you throught how to achieve this, this assume you have a [hub and spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) in place in Azure with more than one [landing zone](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/).
+This blog post walks you throught how to achieve this using Azure Firewall, this assume you have an [hub and spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) in place in Azure with more than one [landing zone](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/).

 A full implementation example is available in [Github](https://github.com/hugogirard/asev3enterpriseDemo).
 This GitHub repository will create all the resources discussed in this article.